Chapter 1: The Zero Magic Manifesto

 5 pass

-This goes at the top of nanocode.py, right after the imports.
+This goes at the top of nanocode.py.
 It’s a marker exception—no logic, just a signal.

 The Agent Class

 Now the core abstraction: the Agent class.
-This encapsulates the agent’s state and behavior in a testable unit.
+It holds state and logic in one place, which makes it easy to test.

 The Context: We could put all the logic in main().
 But then we’d have to mock input() and print() to test it.
 By extracting the logic into Agent.handle_input(), we can test it directly.